Raiderlance/trustrag-sg/README.md

 The repository separates corpus preparation, retrieval, evaluation, and the demonstration application so that individual stages can be reproduced and inspected independently.

-### 27. Demo Video

-A 3–5 minute demonstration of TrustRAG is available here: https://youtu.be/XnAzYMl9jSY

-**Demo video:**

-The demonstration covers:

-1. Problem statement
-2. an example with sufficient retrieved evidence;
-3. an example with partial evidence and a qualified response;
-4. an example where TrustRAG abstains because the retrieved evidence is insufficient;